hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-sdk-go.md

             </td>
             <td>
-                This changes allow you to configure various request options.
+                This changes allows you to configure various request options.
 Such as retry policies, timeouts and so on.
-Some changes to the unit tests fix various linter warnings.
+Some changes to the unit tests fix linter warnings.
             </td>
         </tr>
     </table>